jasoncr/Analyzing-Polling-and-Financial-Data/README.md

 # python-challenge

-In this challenge I wanted to analyze the profits and loss data from a hypothetical company.
+In first part of this challenge I wanted to analyze the profits and loss data from a hypothetical company.
 I wanted to answer the following questions:

 -How many months were recorded?